TRaSH-Guides/Guides/docs/Bazarr/Setup-Guide.md

 !!! note

     In this guide we will try to explain the basic setup you need to do to get started with Bazarr.
-    For a more detailed few of all the setting check the following [[LINK]](https://wiki.bazarr.media/Additional-Configuration/Settings/).
+    For a more detailed few of all the setting check the following [LINK](https://wiki.bazarr.media/Additional-Configuration/Settings/){:target="_blank" rel="noopener noreferrer"}.

 Before Bazarr works we need to setup and configure a few settings.